SSA STYLE SHEET, BRIEF VERSION (PDF VERSION)

-For the convenience of contributors to Society publications, and in response to requests by Society members, we are providing here a brief version of the official Style Sheet, covering the essential points of its application.
+For the convenience of contributors to Society publications, we are providing here a brief version of the official Style Sheet, covering the essential points of its application.

-Authors whose work requires more detailed discussion of these points should consult the full version of the Style Sheet, in The American Journal of Semiotics 4.3-4 (1986), 193-215, or the Semiotics 1984 Proceedings volume, pp. 715-739.
-In this brief version, we elaborate only on the principle unique to and differentiative of the SSA Style Sheet, the principle of the historical layering of sources.
+Authors whose work requires more detailed discussion of these points should consult the full version of the Style Sheet, in The American Journal of Semiotics 4.3-4 (1986), 193-215, or the Semiotics 1984 Proceedings volume, pp. 715-739 (PDF link also at the bottom of this page).
+In this brief version, we elaborate only on the principle unique to the SSA Style Sheet, the principle of the historical layering of sources.

-divided as appropriate into sections with headings, not numbers alone.
+Manuscripts may be divided as appropriate into sections with headings, not numbers alone.
 All pages of the manuscript are to have the last name of the author and the page number.
 Single quotes are to be used within double quotes; brackets within parentheses; single underlining or italics for emphasized expressions.
-Manuscripts for the Proceedings volumes should not be less than 8 nor more than 20 pages in length.

 Tables should be numbered consecutively and titled, and must be referred to in the Text.
 Avoid referring to the ‘preceding’ or ‘following’ table, since the original position may be shifted in the final camera-ready

 Notes should be kept to an absolute minimum, typed on a separate sheet of paper (double-spaced throughout) and included at the end of the text, but before the references.
-If a wordprocessing program is used, footnoting is
+If a word-processing program is used, footnoting is preferred.

-Paying explicit and systematic attention to this distinction betweenn source works and access works is all that is meant by the “PRINCIPLE OF HISTORICAL LAYERING”, and is the essence of the Style Sheet.
+Paying explicit and systematic attention to this distinction between source works and access works is all that is meant by the “PRINCIPLE OF HISTORICAL LAYERING”, and is the essence of the Style Sheet.